 They fit securely on your head like the other Aftershokz headphones with the transducer sitting on your cheekbones.
 It felt strange walking into the pool area with them on.
 This is a council-run pool, so I did get a few funny looks (I wasn’t even wearing the swimming cap).

 There is always the worry that technology will break when it gets wet, but these are IP68 waterproof, meaning they can be submerged for up to 2 hours in 2 metres of water!
-The deep end of my pool is 2.1 metres so I should be OK as long as don’t drop them to the bottom.
-After few lengths, realised, to put these to the true test would have to do what hate – get my hair wet and go under the water.
+The deep end of my pool is 2.1 metres so I should be OK as long as I don’t drop them to the bottom.
+After a few lengths, I realised, to put these to the true test I would have to do what I hate – get my hair wet and go under the water.

 At first, it seemed strange having headphones on underwater but they sounded even better.
 The bass and volume seem amplified and it felt strange to be able to listen to music that clearly underwater.
 I’d never experienced anything like it before.
 I was concerned that I may lose them down the deep end with the force of the water but they stayed put throughout my swim.
 They fit comfortably and are so light, I forgot I was wearing them.
 It wasn’t until I jumped in the shower post-swim that I realised I still had them on.